courtolesee/Game-Rental-API/giant-bomb-game-rental/README.md

 ## What Else I Could Have Done
 1. Have a component did mount route to grab random games for suggested rent so the user doesn't have to search for specific keywords or games to start viewing games.

-2. A 'Complete Checkout' button on the Checkout page to clear the rentals.
+2. A 'Complete Checkout' button on the Checkout page to clear the rentals (could send that to a new table for orders).

-3. Cleaner styling - pull out all styling and import in.
+3. Cleaner styling - pull out all styling of components .js and import in.